History of African Americans in Philadelphia: 1800 to Civil War

 The growing free Black community was instrumental in making Philadelphia a hotbed of abolitionism by the 1830s.
 Wealthy Black entrepreneur James Forten gave white abolitionist William Lloyd Garrison funding so he could start the anti-slavery newspaper The Liberator and contributed articles to it.
+In 1818, a group of African Americans led by Derrick Johnson attempted to organize a volunteer fire company under the name African Fire Association.
+The effort was abandoned after opposition from white fire companies, members of the public, and some prominent Black leaders, including James Forten.
 Black activists were founders and members of the national biracial group the American Anti-Slavery Society, created in Philadelphia in 1833, and the Pennsylvania Anti-Slavery Society, created in 1838.
 In December 1833, after women were excluded from the American Anti-Slavery Society, a group of black and white women, which included Cyril Bustil's daughter Grace Douglass, and James Forten's daughters, Sarah, Harriet and Margaretta launched the Philadelphia Female Anti-Slavery Society (PFASS).

 While some African Americans in Philadelphia worked in professional jobs that catered to the Black community like teachers, doctors, ministers, barbers, caterers, and entrepreneurs, most Black Philadelphians at that time worked at physically demanding and low-paying jobs.
 They competed with working class whites, especially new Irish immigrants, for jobs, which led to racial conflict.
 In 1834, a race riot broke out at a local tavern that was popular with both black and white Philadelphians.
 A white mob attacked Black homes, businesses, and churches.
 In 1838, another white mob attacked Pennsylvania Hall, where black and white abolitionists were meeting, and burned it down.
 Also in 1838, Pennsylvania's newly ratified constitution officially disfranchised African Americans.
 In 1842, white mobs again attacked blacks during the Lombard Street Riots.